 A joint venture is a common way of combining resources and expertise of two otherwise unrelated companies.
-This type of partnership usually offers great advantages, but it can also present certain risks, since arrangements of this sort are generally highly complex.
+There are many benefits to this type of partnership, but it is not without risks - arrangements of this sort can be highly complex.

 Advantages of joint venture

-A major joint venture advantage is that it can help your business grow faster, increase productivity and generate greater profits.
+One of the most important joint venture advantages is that it can help your business grow faster, increase productivity and generate greater profits.
 Benefits of joint ventures include:

 - access to new markets and distribution networks